A Supernova Right Out Of ‘The Walking Dead’: This ‘Zombie’ Star Died 60 Years Ago But Kept On Resurrecting

 The light supernova iPTF14hls emits was analyzed using an instrument specifically designed by Nick Konidaris, from the Carnegie Institution for Science, in Washington.
 The SED Machine, as it is called, revealed that iPTF14hls remained bright for more than 600 days, as opposed to regular type II-P supernovae, which fade after no more than 100 days.

-Konidaris built the SED Machine to help facilitate the process of classifying supernovae, but, as he points out in a Carnegie news release, he “never expected it would help us analyze an explosion as strange as this zombie star.”
+Konidaris built the SED Machine to help facilitate the process of classifying supernovae, but as he points out in a Carnegie news release, he “never expected it would help us analyze an explosion as strange as this zombie star.”

 Even more surprising are the records of the LCO archive, which show evidence of an explosion in the same location as iPTF14hls dating back to 1954.
 This suggests the “zombie” star survived the explosion more than 60 years ago and exploded anew in 2014.

-Arcavi’s team infers this could be the very first example of a “Pulsational Pair Instability Supernova” ever detected: a massive star that can repeatedly become a supernova, due to an overheated core that remains intact while the star’s outer layers are blown away in recurrent explosions.
+Arcavi’s team infers this could be the very first example of a “Pulsational Pair Instability Supernova” ever detected: a massive star that can repeatedly become a supernova due to an overheated core that remains intact while the star’s outer layers are blown away in recurrent explosions.

 Study co-author Andy Howell, also from LCO and UCSB, says the discovery of supernova iPTF14hls “is like finding a dinosaur still alive today.”